 Seeds are best sown indoors in the UK in individual pots from late March to May.
-The seeds are best sown on their edge to a depth of 1 cm-1.5cm (1/2 in.) deep to prevent rotting in pots. use pots of 7.5cm.
+The seeds are ideally sown on their edge to a depth of 1 cm-1.5cm (1/2 in.) deep to prevent rotting in pots.
+Use pots of 7.5cm.

 No need to sow a couple to together and then select the weakest as this isn’t relevant unless losses are expected.

 The best time is April to May under glass at 20 to 25 Centigrade using good quality seed sowing or free-draining compost.
 If doing an early sowing, place the pots in a propagator or a sealed bags.

 The alternative is to sow seeds in the manner as before but outdoors between mid-May to June in the UK direct into the growing site 1.5cm (1/2in.) deep with 2 or 3 seeds in each position at 60cm (24 inches) apart.
 Some growers claim that cv.
 ‘All Green Bush’ will take an outdoor sowing in April but it has never worked for me.

 I’ve sown seeds directly into warm compost between April and June although it depends on variety.
 It usually means later crops but can avoid a ridiculous glut !

 Continue to water well but allow a little drying to avoid this rotting off.